Be the first to know about our latest posts.

 Agile software development requires a fast and flexible approach to change.
 It's a framework that embraces change.
 While being agile has always been something a company should strive for, now it's a necessity.
 Products cannot remain static when the market looks different every day.

-For any business that wants to master digital product development, agile should certainly be in the conversation.
+Agile should undoubtedly be in the conversation for any business that wants to master digital product development.
 Leveraging it could be the answer to continually delivering digital products that meet user needs.

-In laying out the case for agile development, your organization can clearly see the advantages of such an approach.
+In laying out the case for agile development, your organization can see the advantages of such an approach.
 But what are the tangible benefits of digital product development?
 Have a look at a few benefits of digital product development below:

 Digital product development can be essential to efficiency in workflows and iterations.
-A study from PwC found that it increases efficiency by 19%.
+The Digital Product Development 2025 report by PwC found that it increases efficiency by 19%.

 All developers have hard deadlines to meet to go to market.
 Hitting deadlines faster is more manageable with digital product development.
-Per the study noted above, it reduces time by 17%.
+Per the study noted above by PwC, it reduces time by 17%.
 This boost is especially critical in a rapidly changing market.

-Every company is cost-sensitive.
+Every company is cost sensitive.
 More are so now, with cuts across the board.
 If businesses want to remain relevant, products must evolve.
-Now it’s about doing so with fewer costs.
-Digital product development can reduce product costs by 13%.
+Now it's about doing so with fewer costs.
+Digital product development can reduce production costs by 13%, as per PwC.

 Achieving Customer-Centric Products

 Every business should be customer-centric.
-However, that’s not always easy to do.
-Digital product development via agile practices makes this part of your company’s DNA.
-When it’s pervasive and valued, it’s the foundation for all your development activities.
+However, that's not always easy to do.
+Digital product development via agile practices is part of your company's DNA.
+When it's pervasive and valued, it's the foundation for all your development activities.

 Digital Product Development Use Cases

-Digital product development isn’t just for software companies.
+Digital product development isn't just for SaaS companies.
 It fits the needs of many businesses that want to produce digital assets.
-Organizations in almost any vertical can leverage digital product development to achieve their goals and support their audience.
+Organizations in almost any field can leverage digital product development to achieve their goals and support their audience.

 Playbill Uses Digitization to Tap into Education Market

-One example of business, not in the software landscape, embracing digital product development is Playbill.
+One example of a business not in the software landscape embracing digital product development is Playbill.
 Playbill, known for its yellow booklets, has always been an innovator in digital applications.
-The company’s goal was to develop a digital database of its catalog that could be accessible to students, parents, and educators.
+The company's goal was to develop a digital database of its catalog that could be accessible to students, parents, and educators.

 The solution was to create PlaybillEDU.
 The new database allows users to search for information in an intuitive web-based application.
 It's user-friendly and can sustain high volume traffic without issue.